Embed This Data

 - FDI Inflow:

-Vanuatu’s economic freedom score is 59.5, making its economy the 93rd freest in the 2014 Index.
-Its score is 2.9 points better than last year, reflecting a substantial improvement in investment freedom that outweighs combined declines in business freedom, freedom from corruption, and labor freedom.
-Vanuatu is ranked 18th out of 42 countries in the Asia–Pacific region, and its overall score is just below the world average.
+Vanuatu’s economic freedom score is 61.1, making its economy the 84th freest in the 2015 Index.
+Its score is 1.6 points better than last year, with a substantial improvement in trade freedom outweighing a combined decline in labor freedom and business freedom.
+Vanuatu is ranked 16th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-The Republic of Vanuatu, 83 islands spread over 4,500 square miles of the South Pacific, achieved independence in 1980 and is today a parliamentary democracy that remains divided between its English-speaking and French-speaking citizens.
+The South Pacific island Republic of Vanuatu achieved independence in 1980 and is today a parliamentary democracy that remains divided between its English-speaking and French-speaking citizens.
 In the 2012 elections, 18 parties won seats in the legislature, with the Vanua’aku Pati party winning the most seats at eight.
-Sato Kilman served as prime minister until March 2013, when several members of parliament crossed the aisle to join the opposition and forced Kilman to resign.
+Sato Kilman served as prime minister until being forced to resign in March 2013.
 The legislature subsequently elected Moana Carcasses Kalosil of the Green Confederation party as prime minister.
+In late May 2014, parliament ousted Carcasses through a vote of no confidence, bringing Joe Natuman to power as prime minister.
 The economy is dominated by tourism and agriculture, and over 80 percent of the population is involved in farming, which accounts for roughly 20 percent of GDP.

-Vanuatu has no individual income or corporate tax.
-Taxes include a value-added tax (VAT) and import duties.
-The overall tax burden is 16.4 percent of the size of the domestic economy.
-In recent years, government spending, which accounts for 25 percent of GDP, has been dominated by the health and education sectors.
-Public debt is equivalent to 20 percent of gross domestic output.
+Vanuatu has no individual or corporate income taxes.
+Most tax revenue comes from a value-added tax and import duties.
+The overall tax burden is equal to about 16.6 percent of the domestic economy.
+Government spending is equivalent to approximately 23.2 percent of the domestic economy, and public debt equals 20 percent of gross domestic product.